lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - The button hides for invite placeholders, the host’s own row, and non-host clients to prevent accidental self-removal or exposing the control to guests.
 - **Server**: `server/lobby.ts`
   - No server changes were required; the restored UI uses the existing `kick` message handling that closes the target connection, promotes the next host when necessary, and rebroadcasts the roster.
+- **Update (2025-10-31)**: `src/pages/Room.tsx`
+  - Clients now detect PartyKit close code `4000` to flag the user as kicked.
+When that happens we cancel reconnect attempts, show a destructive toast explaining the removal, and navigate the player back to `/compete` so they fully exit the lobby.
+- **Update (2025-10-31 PM)**: `src/pages/Room.tsx`
+  - Restored host detection to consider both connection IDs and Supabase user IDs so the roster keeps honoring the host role even when the host reconnects on a new tab.
+Re-enabled the live roster refresh that depends on `isHost` truthiness when broadcasting settings.
+- **Update (2025-10-31 PM)**: `src/pages/Room.tsx`
+  - Host kick actions now open a stylized alert dialog before sending the PartyKit `kick` message.
+The dialog mirrors our destructive action pattern (cyan outline cancel, red confirm) so the confirmation feels consistent with other modals while preventing accidental removals.

 ### Compete Waiting Overlay Peer Detection (2025-10-30)

 - **Hook**: `src/hooks/useRoundPeers.ts`
   - Submission detection no longer treats scoreboard rows with only default zeros as valid submissions.
 We now only flag a peer as submitted when the RPC returns meaningful metrics (accuracy, distance, guess year, XP debt values).
 This avoids marking every roster entry as submitted during gaps in `round_results`, keeping the in-round “Waiting for” overlay populated with actual peer names instead of `+1 more` placeholders.

+### Compete Waiting Overlay Countdown (2025-10-31)

+- **Component**: `src/components/layouts/GameLayout1.tsx`
+  - The waiting overlay now reads the live round countdown (including the 15s rush clamp) and renders the remaining time directly beneath the pending player list in vivid red (`text-red-500 tracking-[0.3em]`).
+Leave at least three lines of spacing between the roster and timer if adjusting layout.
+  - Only shows the `+X more` line when no identified peers are pending, avoiding redundant entries when everyone is listed.

 ### Accordion Header Click Target (2025-10-30)